-The Virginia Department of Transportation (VDOT) has requested amendments to the 2010 Constrained Long Range Plan (CLRP).
-The first amendment modifies the I-95/ I-395 HOT lanes project as described in the attached materials.
-The second amendment modifies the widening of I-66 project between US 29 in Gainesville and Route 15 in Haymarket, so that the completed facility will be 8 lanes including HOV.
-The proposed changes affect the air quality conformity analysis, and will therefore require a new demonstration of air quality conformity before they can be adopted as plan elements by the Transportation Planning Board (TPB).
+The Virginia Department of Transportation (VDOT) has requested an amendment to the 2010 Constrained Long Range Plan (CLRP).
+The first part of the amendment modifies the I-95/ I-395 HOT lanes project as described in the attached materials.
+The second part of the amendment modifies the widening of I-66 project between US 29 in Gainesville and Route 15 in Haymarket, so that the completed facility will be 8 lanes including HOV.
+The proposed changes affect the air quality conformity analysis, and will therefore require a new demonstration of air quality conformity before they can be adopted as plan and program elements by the Transportation Planning Board (TPB).

-This scop e of work reflects the tasks and schedule designed for the air quality conformity assessment leading to adoption of the amended plan.
-This work effort addresses requirements associated with attainment of the ozone standards (volatile organic compounds (VOC) and nitrogen oxides (NOx) as ozone precursor pollutants), and fine particles (PM 2.5) standards (direct particles and precursor NOx), as well as maintenance of the wintertime carbon monoxide (CO) standard.
+This scop e of work reflects the tasks and schedule designed for the air quality conformity assessment leading to adoption of the amended plan and program.
+This work effort addresses requirements associated with attainment of the ozone standards (volatile organic compounds (VOC) and nitrogen oxides (NOx) as ozone precursor pollutants), and fine particles (PM ${2.5}$) standards (direct particles and precursor NOx), as well as maintenance of the wintertime carbon monoxide (CO) standard.

-The a mended plan m ust m eet air quality co nformity regulations: (1) as originally publis hed by the Environmental Protection Agency (EPA) in the November 24, 1993 Federal Register, and (2) as subsequently amended, most recently on March 24, 2010 a nd (3) as detailed in perio dic FHWA / FTA and EPA guidance.
+The amended plan and program must meet air quality conformity regulations: (1) as originally published by the Environm ental Protection Agency (EPA) in the November 24, 1993 Federal Register, and (2) as subsequently amended, most recently on March 24, 2010 and (3) as detailed in perio dic FHWA / FTA and EPA guidance.
 These regulations specify both technical criteria and consultation procedures to follow in performing the assessment.